emrojek/gad-playwright/README.md

 },
 ```

-This will automatically start and stop the application with tests.
+This will automatically start the application with tests and stop it after execution is finished.

 #### Option 3: Custom Bash Script (Windows + Git Bash)